snuzzolillo/Mysql-MariaDB-embedded/doc/TOPIC_02.md

 	require_once(RelativePath."/db_mariadbparser.php");
 	##-----------------------------------------------------------------------------------
 ```
-The precompiler is invoked when an instance of clsDBParser is created.
+The precompiler is invoked when an instance of clsDBParser class is created.
 Just one time for all embedded codes:
 ```php
 	$parser = new clsDBParser("test");
 ```
-The "clsDBParser" function is part of *"db_mariadbparser.php"*.
-This function runs through the script (that is, "to itself") looking for comment blocks enclosed within two specific tags.
+The "clsDBParser" class is part of *"db_mariadbparser.php"*.
+When the class is instanced it reads the Parent Script  (that is, "itself") looking for comment blocks enclosed within two specific tags.

-The "test" parameter is a reference to a DB-CONNECTOR.
-It is defined into *"db_mariadbparser.php"*.
+The "test" parameter used to instance the class is a reference to a DB-CONNECTOR.
+This connector is defined into *"db_mariadbparser.php"*.
 Yo must config this to your needs.
 #### The Tags descripctions
 |TAG             |Descripcion                          |
 |----------------|-------------------------------|